 The Aarey trail is one of the best place to cycle in the city of Mumbai.
 The tiny village is often called as ‘Aarey Milk Colony’.
 Milk plants with innumerable cattle’s grazing in the open fields has given a natural identity to this place.
 The area has a dense green cover and makes it one of the most preferred places for morning activities; identical to Sanjay Gandhi National Park.
 A popular choice for fitness enthusiast and nature lovers, Aarey also attracts visitors because of Filmcity and Chota Kashmir (Chota means small).

 Film city, is a place where Bollywood movies and television serials are shot while Chota Kashmir is a recreational garden area featuring a lake.
 There are paddle boats used mostly by tourist arriving from other parts of India.

-Aarey is often referred as a colony since it includes 12 villages.
+Aarey is often referred as a ‘Colony’ since it comprises of 12 villages.
 The open fields also turn up as picnic spot for school and college kids.
 Since the route connects other parts of city, many vehicles are seen using this stretch on weekdays.
 It is a single lane route and the roads are not the best to cycle.
 Therefore, MTB’s are recommended to ride on this route.

-There are several spots inside Aarey where you will find milk centers selling flavored milk, refreshment drinks and water.
+There are several spots inside Aarey where you will find milk stalls selling flavored milk, lassi, refreshment drinks and water.
 Most of them were closed in the morning so we bought bananas from the local vendors to gain some energy.

 Author: Vijay Malhotra, Mumbai